-Contingent resources have been assigned to the South Lokichar Basin (Kenya) (Blocks 10BB and 13T).
+Contingent resources have yet to be assigned to the South Lokichar Basin (Kenya) (Blocks 10BB and 13T).
 The key contingencies associated with the South Lokichar Basin discoveries are as follows:

-- Submission and approval of FFDP. - Submission and approval of the South Lokichar Basin Phase 2 Exploration and Appraisal Plan - Completion and approval of upstream and midstream environmental and social impact assessments. - Completion of upstream and midstream EPC tender processes. - Government approval and Kenya Joint Venture Partner project sanction.
+- Approval of the submitted Field Development Plan (FDP) - Approval of the submitted South Lokichar Basin Exploration and Appraisal Plan - Approval of upstream environmental and social impact assessments. - Completion of upstream and midstream EPC tender processes. - Government approval and Kenya Joint Venture Partner project sanction.